comacrae/noledge/README.md

 # NOLEdge 🧠 🔎 📖

-This repository hosts the source code, paper, and other documents created to support my Honors in the Major Thesis at Florida State University.
+This repository hosts the source code, paper, and other documents created to support my Honors in the Major Thesis at Florida State University (home of the [Noles](https://seminoles.com)).

 ## Hugging Face Model
 [Go here to check out the model selected for deployment](https://huggingface.co/comacrae/roberta-paraphrasev2)